jerue/ND_TechDayz/README.md

 Choose the work surface that best supports the task instead of declaring one interface the winner by default.

-1. If the facilitator has supplied a safe Core UI link, open the same lab Incident in Core UI.
-Otherwise, observe the facilitator’s comparison.
+1. Open the same incident in the Core platform (Hint: navigate back to https://northdakotasandbox.service-now.com in a new tab).

    ![Open or observe the Incident in Core UI](../assets/screenshots/32-open-core-ui.png)